nicoanadt/AgileDataPipelineProject/README.md

 cd docker-druid
 docker-compose up -d
 ```
+*NOTE: This docker will start several containers which will require significant memory consumption in Docker.
+It it fails, increase memory allocation in your Docker settings.*

 Docker containers will start in the background.
 The Druid UI will be available in `localhost:9888`